skycavemc/guard/README.md

 # SkyBeeGuard
-Plugin for SkyBee with some basic server protecion and random monitoring stuff.
+Plugin for SkyBee with some basic server protection and random monitoring stuff.